Common Zinnia Problems You Shouldn't Ignore

 Soft rot turns zinnias into mushy, brown messes faster than you'd think is possible

 Soft rot or bacterial blight is a destructive disease that turns zinnia stems and flowers into soft, mushy messes.
 Soft rot is incredibly good at what it does and will spread quickly, particularly in warm, humid conditions.
 It's caused by bacteria that thrive in moist environments entering the plant through wounds or natural openings.
-Infected areas become oversaturated with water, then quickly break down, emitting a foul odor as it decays.
+Infected areas become oversaturated with water, then quickly break down, emitting a foul odor as they decay.
 Soft rot can affect any part of the zinnia, from stems to flower heads, leading to complete plant collapse.

 Like meltdown, preventing bacterial blight is crucial, as there's no reliable cure once it takes hold.
 Always remove infected plant materials to prevent the spread of bacteria.
 Avoid overhead watering and ensure proper spacing between plants to promote air circulation, which helps reduce humidity.
 If you suspect an outbreak of soft rot, immediately remove and destroy the affected plant to prevent further contamination in the garden.
 Avoid working with wet plants, as this can spread the bacteria.
 In severe cases, copper-based fungicides may offer some relief for your zinnias, but prevention is always the best approach.